omarinho/sumoTest/readme.md

 	- Modify APP_URL according to the assigned URL in your server for this app
 	- Modify DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME and DB_PASSWORD according to your MySQL database
 	- Modify RECORDS_PER_PAGE (for pagination) if you need it.
 Default is 10 records per page.
-5. Run composer install.
+5. Run $ composer install in the root folder of the project
-6. Run npm install.
+6. Run $ npm install in the root folder of the project
-7. Run php artisan migrate.
+7. Run $ php artisan migrate in the root folder of the project
 8. Check the app in a browser.